Data transfer to the doctor using GDT

 12=JHASDF23

-First, the directory is specified where the data will be stored.
-This should be the import directory of the GDT interface of your PVS.
+First, the directory where the data will be saved is specified.
+This should be the import directory of the GDT interface of your practice management system.

-In [Patients], the patients are specified, where the first number is the patient number in your PVS.
-The second value is the Tele-ID at BloodPressureDB.
+Under [Patienten] the patients are listed, where the first number is the patient number in your PVS.
+The second value is the Tele-ID in BloodPressureDB.

-Important note: The script is intended for Windows 10 and higher.
-There, the command curl is available.
-In older Windows versions, curl must be installed manually.
+Important note: The script is intended for Windows 10 or later.
+The curl command is available there.
+On older Windows versions, curl must be installed manually.

 Back to Help and "FAQ - Frequently Asked Questions"